mindscratch/mindscratch.github.io/content/post/golang-http-to-many-open-files.md

 run into the "too many open files" error.
 After some debugging, I discovered it wasn't closing HTTP connections being made to an HTTP server.

+**Update**: It turns out, I was testing against "test" server which wasn't setting the `Connection: close` header, therefore neither the client or server was requesting the connection to be closed.
+If the server had set the `Connection` header, things would've been fine.

 The code looked like this:

 ```go